MENU

 What Is Lipedema?

-Lipedema is a chronic condition that causes extra fat to collect in the lower part of the body, including the buttocks, thighs, and calves.
-However, it may also affect the upper arms or abdomen.
+Lipedema is a chronic condition affecting the lymphatic system that causes extra fat cells to collect in the lower part of the body, including the buttocks, thighs, and calves.
+However, excess fat tissue may also affect the upper arms or abdomen.

 Common symptoms of lipedema include: